 The Governance of Church of England Schools

-Foundation Governors are expected to bring to the Governing body an informed regard for the Church nature of the foundation of the school, to ensure that its Christian ethos is preserved and developed, and the religious worship reflects the tradition of the Church of England.
+Foundation Governors are expected to bring to the Governing body an informed regard for the Christian character and foundation of the school, to ensure that this is preserved and developed, and that the religious worship reflects the tradition of the Church of England.

 The law gives some powers and duties specifically to headteachers, and others to governing bodies.
 In a well-managed school, the headteacher and governing body will work in a close and balanced partnership.